ConGeo: Robust Cross-view Geo-localization across Ground View Variations: Limitations

 \section{Limitations}

 We showed that ConGeo leads to significant improvements when facing arbitrarily oriented ground images and diverse FoVs, except in the North-aligned setting.
 This performance drop is nearly unavoidable, as ConGeo tends to disrupt the over-reliance on spatial correspondence shortcuts.
 However, by keeping the original learning objectives of the base model (vanilla loss), ConGeo achieves competitive performance when orientation information is available (Table \ref{tab:standard}), and significantly improves the robustness when it is unknown.
 Additionally, we focus on ground view orientation and FoV variations, but other variations can be envisaged (\textit{e.g.}, zoom, color intensity, blur).
 We show ConGeo's robustness to some of these variations unseen during training (Table \ref{tab:unseen}).
-Finally, other aspects of the model can face robustness issues and could be discussed, such as network structure and sample information; \textit{e.g.}, some samples with less salient semantic information might be more sensitive to ground view variations.
+Finally, besides contrastive learning, other ways of aligning modalities (\textit{e.g.}, redundancy reduction) could also be considered.
+We discuss this in the supplementary materials.